Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 NEBRASKA

 LB 214 Summary: Re-hash of last’s year’s bill that passed but with baby abandonment boxes amended out.
-Amends the Nebraska Safe Haven law to authorze the use of “newborn safety devices located at fire stations, hospitals staffed 24/7.
+Amends the Nebraska Safe Haven law to authorize installation of baby abandonment boxes located at fire stations, hospitals staffed 24/7.
 Authorizes local government entities to fund boxes.
 Age Limit: 9o days or less.
-State Appropriations: $15.000 to funds grants for installation of boxes, but no for purchase.Autorizes local government entities to fund boxes.
-ICWA Protections: No. OBC Access: Restricted; depending on date of birth,but birthparent consent is required.
+State Appropriations: $15.000 to funds grants for installation of boxes, but no for purchase.
+Authorizes local government entities to fund boxes.
+ICWA Protections: No. OBC Access: Restricted; depending on date of birth, but birthparent consent is required.
 Adoptive parent consent required for those born before July 20, 2002.
-NOTE: Nebraska\ has unicameral legislature.
+NOTE: Nebraska has unicameral legislature.

-Sponsor: Sen RIck Holdcroft
+Sponsor: Sen Rick Holdcroft

 Oppose: Bastard Nation, Adoptees United, Adoptee Rights Law Center, Missouri Open, New York Adoptee Rights Coalition, Texas Adoptee Rights Coalition, Equal Access Oklahoma, Oklahoma Original Birth Certificates for All Adult Adoptee, Michigan Adoptee Rights Coalition, Stop Safe Haven Baby Boxes Now, Saving Our Sisters, National Association of Adoptees, and Parents